In-Home Family Assistance

 Teaching Family Homes offers three home based programs for families.
 These programs provide intensive in-home services to prevent out of home placement for children or to assist families after children return from foster care.

-Philosophy
+The Philosophy

 • Children have a right to their family.